Kaaffee/exercicios/README.md

-# exercicios
+# js study
- curso em video js
+ curso em video js tutorial exercises and some test  will run to learn js